Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial4.md

 **NOTE:** You can use the **-R** option to set permissions for directory, subdirectory and directory contents **recursively**.

-### Setting Permissions for Newly-Created Directories and Regular Files - umask:
+### Setting Permissions for Newly-Created Directories and Regular Files - umask

 The **umask** command is used to set the permissions of newly-created directories and regular files.